raoulmillais/doccit/README.md

 * It should seamlessly support linking between markdown files which works both in master branch and in the generated html docs
 * Configurable layout and css
+* Generate and format a changelog using git-shortlog
 * Auto commit and push to github
 * Configurable by doccit.rc file or commandline parameters to override
  * Default to look in the docs folder of a repository for markdown files